 Insects typically bite humans only when they are provoked or disturbed.
 However, some insects still purposefully and readily bite humans to gain something from them.

 Most insect bites do not cause extreme harm to humans.
 But each bite or sting can leave marks typically irritating, itchy, and uncomfortable, especially in its early stages.

 General symptoms of a bite or sting from an insect include the following:

 Such minor symptoms typically subside after a few hours or days.

 Such symptoms may indicate an allergic reaction to the sting or bite and require prompt medical attention.
 They may also point out other deeper issues regarding the sting or bite.

 Call an ambulance or head to your nearest hospital’s ER if you experience difficulty breathing due to the insect sting or bite.

 Here are some interventions you can do when you’ve been stung or bitten by an insect:

 Pain, itching, and swelling may continue for several days despite your interventions.
 Speak to your doctor or pharmacist to learn which painkillers, antihistamine medications, or creams you need to help ease up the symptoms a little.

 Suggestions for you to avoid insect bites include:

 Here are the most common insect bite types prevalent in public today.

 Generally, anyone bitten or stung by an insect will become instantly aware of the situation.
-People often recognize the insects that bite or sting them right after the attack.
+People often recognise the insects that bite or sting them right after the attack.

 If you don’t know or are unsure of the insect type who bit you, quickly snap a photo with your phone.
 Knowing its physical appearance will help you.
 Your doctor identifies the insect culprit and your specific condition, especially if your bite or sting gets worse in the long run.